vlsulliv/vlsulliv/readme.md

-Here are some ideas to get you started:
+I'm always working to become a better web developer.
+Reach out with any advice or feedback.

-- 🔭 I’m currently working on an app that organizes a media collection.
+- 🔭 I’m currently working creating version of my profile.
-- 🌱 I’m currently learning .NET
+- 🌱 I’m currently learning Gulp.
 - 👯 I’m looking to collaborate on anything!
 - 🤔 I’m looking for help with career direction in tech.
-- 💬 Ask me about netflix!
+- 💬 Ask me about Web development/Netflix/Music/Fitness.
 - 📫 How to reach me: vlsulliv@yahoo.com - let's create something!
+- ⚡ Fun fact: I hit 12G durin my F18✈️ ride.
 ---